-- Trainees will be supported as a clinical research fellow at Columbia University Irving Medical Center (CUIMC, New York, New York) for 6-9 months and will facilitate hands-on mentored research projects in neuroinfectious diseases.
-In addition to being involved in daily research activities at CUIMC, the candidate will be expected to identify and develop a research proposal around a neuroinfectious disease topic relevant to their LIC/LMIC region and apply for a career development award during their time at CUIMC.
+- Clinical research trainees will be supported as a clinical research trainee at Columbia University Irving Medical Center (CUIMC, New York, New York) for one to two years and will facilitate mentored research projects in neuroinfectious diseases.
+In addition to being involved in routine research activities, the candidate will be expected to identify and develop a research proposal around a neuroinfectious disease topic relevant to their LIC/LMIC region and apply for a career development award during their time at CUIMC.

-- Adjunctive clinical training in neuroinfectious diseases and other facets of clinical neurology will be provided to the trainee at CUIMC through clinical observorship, though the expectation is that the trainee will focus on their development as a researcher.
+- Adjunctive clinical training in neuroinfectious diseases and other facets of clinical neurology will be provided to the trainee, though the expectation is that the trainee will focus on their development as a researcher.

-- Ongoing research support and structured guidance will be provided through mentorship and faculty engagement established at CUIMC while the individual is conducting their research projects at CUIMC and most importantly, upon their return to the home country.
+- Ongoing research support and structured guidance will be provided through mentorship and faculty engagement established at CUIMC while the individual is conducting their research projects.
 This will be for the duration of the research project and early career development and will include support to produce scientific literature and develop infrastructure in country.
 A major fundamental priority will be to establish funding support to build individual and institutional research capacity in the LIC/LMIC institution.